Vision tests check many different functions of

 optic nerve disease or who have a

 family history of color blindness.
-The color vision
+Color vision

-test is also used to screen applicants for jobs in fields where color
+tests are also used to screen applicants for jobs in fields where color

 perception is essential, such as law enforcement, the military, or electronics.